General Terms and Conditions

 ARTICLE VI.
 INTELLECTUAL PROPERTY RIGHTS

 6.1.
 Platform Ownership.
-The Platform, including all content, features, and functionality, is owned by: (i) Bits of Stock; (ii) our licensors; and (iii) our Financial Institution Partners (their respective content).
+The Platform, including all content, features, and functionality, is owned by: (i) Bits of Stock; (ii) our licensors; (iii) our Financial Institution Partners (their respective content); and (iv) Providers (their respective content).
 All rights are reserved under United States and international laws.

 6.2.
 Licensed Rights.
 We grant you a limited, non-exclusive, non-transferable right to: (i) access and use the Platform for personal use; (ii) view content through authorized interfaces; and (iii) use features as intended and permitted.
 This license is conditioned on your compliance with these Terms.